StanChart private bank to focus on super-rich clients

 Standard Chartered, with assets of about $52 billion in its private bank, said it had hired three senior private bankers to set up its UHNW family office.

-Ayman Abdul-Hadi, previously a managing director at HSBC Holdings' (HSBA.L) private bank, joined Standard Chartered in June along with Khalid Sattam, who came from Julius Baer BAER.VX.
+Ayman Abdul-Hadi, previously a managing director at HSBC Holdings' private bank, joined Standard Chartered in June along with Khalid Sattam, who came from Julius Baer .
 The bank also brought in Damien Morgan from HSBC to advise rich clients.

 Evans said large family offices in regions such as the Middle East were looking for "holistic" solutions, which included a range of services from wealth management to succession planning and addressing capital requirements.